Physics Lab

 30-45 minutes

-The Mathematical Model of Simple Harmonic Motion
+Mathematical Modeling of Simple Harmonic Motion

 Develop and analyze mathematical equations describing oscillatory motion.